linebender/linebender.github.io/content/wiki/formatting_scheme.md

 ### Taplo

-We currently use Taplo for TOML formatting - config file looks something like:
+We currently use Taplo for TOML formatting.
+This should be checked in CI - the config file we use is:

 ```toml
 # See https://taplo.tamasfe.dev/configuration/file.html